-These plants are near flowering size ¾” – 1¼” tubers in 3" rose pots or 4” plastic pots.
-With good culture, plants are expected to flower in 1 year.
+Plants are near flowering size ¾” – 1” tubers.
+With proper culture, plants are expected to flower in 1 year.
 Plants are hardy in USDA zones 7b – 9b, but there are antidotal reports of plants surviving in 6b.
 I will eventually be trying these in my garden in zone 6b.